billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

    * Fix enumeration on leaf type

-   * Clarify the scope in the abstract and introduction and make the scope focus on YANG data model.
+   * Clarify the scope in the abstract and introduction and make the scope focus on YANG data model

    * Provide text around figure 5 to clarify how the incident server know the real effect on the relevant services.

    * Other editorial changes.

    v00 (draft-feng-nmop-network-incident-yang)

    *  Change draft name from draft-feng-opsawg-incident-management